cloudfoundry/docs-bosh/content/tips.md

 ---
 ## Errors creating or fetching credhub variables {: #variables-permission}

-Upgrading to credhub 2.0.0 introduces a breaking change with permissions.
+Upgrading to Credhub 2.0.0 introduces a breaking change with permissions.
 Users no longer have automatic implicit read/write access for new paths.
 Any new credentials the director may generate as part of a deployment will not be created, and any variables the user did not previously have access to will be inaccessible.

-See [credhub 2.0.0 release notes](https://github.com/pivotal-cf/credhub-release/releases/tag/2.0.0) for more information.
+See [Credhub 2.0.0 release notes](https://github.com/pivotal-cf/credhub-release/releases/tag/2.0.0) for more information.

 ```shell